PavanRangani/docs/docs/prd/incentive-stock/incentive-stock.md

 ### UI Rule

-Mockup of delete not possible & Mockup of Delete possible
+Mockup of delete not possible & Mockup of Delete possible //TODO

+### Scenarios

+#### Scenario 1: Show delete is not possible dialog when grant exists.

+Given: I have one grant under Microsoft
+When: I delete Microsoft
+Then: it shows me `Delete Not Possible` dialog.

+#### Scenario 2: Show delete confirmation dialog when grant doesn’t exist.

+Given: I have no grants under Microsoft
+When: I delete Microsoft
+Then: it shows me the `Delete Confirmation` dialog.